ZephyrSV/FastFourierVisualizer/README.md

 # Fast Fourier Visualizer

+## What am I trying to achieve here?

+Most of my code ends up in private repositories, so I want to show that I can deliver a mini-project from start to finish.
+This is becoming relevant during my 2025 job search.

-I made this project to show my technical C++ level, to help me during my 2025 job search.
+I have designed this project to showcase dependency management and my standard library management.

 ## How to build